shamoda/Profile/README.md

 ### I'm a Full-Stack Developer!!

 > *An enthusiastic full stack developer from Sri Lanka.
-I'm passionate about building excellent web & mobile apps that improve the lives of those around me.
-I have done work in full stack web development, mobile app development and database management.
-Primarily I'm working with **React JS**, **Spring Boot** and **Flutter**.
+I'm passionate about building excellent software solutions that improve the lives of those around me.
+I have done work in full stack web development, mobile applications development, software development and database management.
+Primarily I'm working with React framework to build awesome web, mobile and standalone applications.
 Take a look around to know more about me and the stuff I've worked on.*

 <br />